-EFFECTS OF ADDED SLOW RELEASE PELLETIZED EDIBLE ESSENTIAL OILS ON THE CHAMICAL COMPOSITION AND SENSORY EVALUATION OF STORED COWPEA GRAINS
+EFFECTS OF ADDED SLOW-RELEASE PELLETIZED EDIBLE ESSENTIAL OILS ON THE CHEMICAL COMPOSITION AND SENSORY EVALUATION OF STORED COWPEA GRAINS

 ABSTRACT

-The study evaluated the effect of pelletized clove, West African black pepper (WABP) and ginger oils on sensory characteristics of cowpea grains and effects of pelletized clove and WABP oils on the proximate composition, mineral content, and anti-nutritional factors of cowpea grains stored in jerry can and galvanized tins for duration of 4 months.
+The study evaluated the effect of pelletized clove, West African black pepper (WABP) and ginger oils on the sensory characteristics of cowpea grains and the effects of pelletized clove and WABP oils on the proximate composition, mineral content, and anti-nutritional factors of cowpea grains stored in jerry cans and galvanized tins for a duration of 4 months.
 The cowpea grains were treated with pelletized WABP, clove and ginger at four concentrations: 0.0 g (control), 0.50 g, 0.75 g, and 1.00 g.
-The Sensory attributes of boiled cowpea grains treated with WABP, clove and ginger were assessed using a 9–point hedonic scale and also chemical composition (proximate, minerals and anti-nutrient) of the treated cowpea with pelletized WABP and clove was analysed using a standard methods, Data were collected at the end of every 28 days.
-Sensory attributes of WABP oil treatments produced superior aroma (6.77%), taste (7.08%), and overall acceptability(7.30%) compared to clove oil and ginger treatment, cowpea grains treated with clove and WABP oils had significant (P<0.05) effect on moisture (14.52-15.25%), fiber (0.97– 2.18 %), carbohydrate content (61.65-65.04%) at end of 4 months of storage.
+The Sensory attributes of boiled cowpea grains treated with WABP, clove and ginger were assessed using a 9–point hedonic scale, and also the chemical composition (proximate, minerals and anti-nutrient) of the treated cowpea with pelletized WABP and clove was analysed using standard methods.
+Data were collected at the end of every 28 days.
+Sensory attributes of WABP oil treatments produced superior aroma (6.77%), taste (7.08%), and overall acceptability (7.30%) compared to clove oil and ginger treatment, cowpea grains treated with clove and WABP oils had significant (P<0.05) effect on moisture (14.52-15.25%), fiber (0.97– 2.18 %), carbohydrate content (61.65-65.04%) at end of 4 months of storage.
 Both oils improved zinc (4.04-4.79%), magnesium (4.03-4.79%) and phosphorus (4.24-4.57%) and reduced anti-nutritional factors: oxalate (0.15-0.20%), tannins (0.17-2.10%), trypsin (0.43-0.62%), saponnins (0.01-0.39%), phytate (0.01-0.11%) although phytate levels remained unchanged.
 Jerry cans were more effective than galvanized tins in maintaining lower moisture levels (14.61%) and higher carbohydrate content (63.73%).
-These findings showed that pelletized WABP at 0.25 enhance sensory appeal, clove at 1.00g and WABP at 0.05g, 0.75g gave the best performance in terms of its effects on the proximate composition, enhanced minerals content and play an important role in reducing anti nutritional factors of the stored cowpea grains.
+These findings showed that pelletized WABP at 0.25 enhance sensory appeal, clove at 1.00g, and WABP at 0.05g, 0.75g gave the best performance in terms of its effects on the proximate composition, enhanced minerals content, and played an important role in reducing anti-nutritional factors of the stored cowpea grains.

 Keywords: Cowpea grains, clove, nutritional quality, storage materials, WABP